 As in kidney transplant and any other organ transplant surgery, when you need a liver transplant, your name is written to the national waiting list.
-Your place in the liver transplant queue is defined depending on your MELD (The Model for End-Stage Liver Disease) score.
+Your place in the liver transplant queue is defined depending on your MELD (The Model for End-Stage Liver Disease) score criteria.
 This individual score determines how urgently you need a liver transplant.
-This score is calculated by the results of some laboratuary tests such as Bilirubin, INR (Prothrombin Time Test) and Creatinine.
+This score is calculated by the results of some laboratory tests such as Bilirubin, INR (Prothrombin Time Test) and Creatinine.

 Liver Transplant Risks and Complications

-- bile duct leaks
+- Bile duct leaks

-- shrinking of bile ducts
+- Shrinking of bile ducts

-- blood clots
+- Blood clots

-- mental confusion or seizures
+- Mental confusion or seizures

 Liver Transplant Side Effects

-- high blood pressure (hypertension)
+- High blood pressure (hypertension)

-- high cholesterol
+- High cholesterol

-- bone thinning
+- Bone thinning

 Liver Transplant Recovery

-You may be able to do your normal activities and go back to work a few months after your liver transplantation surgery.
+You may be able to do your normal activities and go back to work a few months after your liver transplant surgery.
 Fully recovering from liver transplantation may take six months or more.

 This content is edited by Flymedi Medical Editors in April 2019.